himanshusharma52099/Movie-Details-Validation/README.md

 ### package: Page Events
 It includes the methods which are required by test to perform actions.

-### package: Page Objects
-It has web elements corresponding to the specific page which is used by corressponding logic classes.

 ### package: Utils
  It has the methods to fetch the elements and to capture the screenshots on failure.